L-Marcel/core/packages/highlight/README.md

 - With built-in line number viewer
 - Deep integration with TypeScript
 - Plug and play!
 You don't need an external configuration to use it

-> It is already possible to edit the definitions of languages ​​used to change colors, but only for predefined languages: ([available languages](https://core-l-marcel.vercel.app/?path=/story/highlight-documentation--page#languages)).

 # Installation
 To install you need to run in your project: